PietaSchofield/rtrhd/README.md

 GOLD project soon.
 There are some common steps that need to be achieved with these projects.

-The idea is that if I can import the data into an [duckdb](duckdb) database it will permit the use of SQL to join and extract data for the process of linkage and cleaning.
+The idea is that if I can import the data into an [DuckDB](duckdb) database it will permit the use of SQL to join and extract data for the process of linkage and cleaning.
 This also means the original text files need only be visited once.
 Some projects have billions of observation records so managing them in memory in R is not really feasible.
+DuckDB also has [a well documented R api](duckrapi) and some very nifty SQL dialect aspects that are worth discovering.
+Its biggest frustration for me at the moment is that it seems to have a 1024 character limit on SQL statements and many of my SQL statements are more complex that that permits.
+So I have to do some queries in steps creating temporary tables rather than one big query.
+I am not sure if investing the time to learn [dbplyr](dplyr) might be a neat tidyverse solution to this, but I have been using SQL for almost 40 years and perhaps I getting long in the tooth to learn quite so many new tricks.

+**NB.
+DuckDB can take a long time to install, a longer time than you think is reasonable but I have never had it crash on installing so be patient**

 ## Caveat